nassmohammed/GASA_stellarium/README.md

 This repository has the scripts used for the UofT GASA AstroTours planetarium show.

+Outline for the planetarium guide is found in `guide_script.md`

 ## Script Installation

 After installing Stellarium, navigate to `/Users/{USER}/Library/Application Support/Stellarium/scripts` (create the scripts directory if it doesn't already exist) and copy the `.ssc` files into it.